catid/blog2022/content/posts/windows_ai.md

 from torch import autocast
 import os

+text_prompt = "wolf at the door"
-text_prompt = "anthropomorphic wolf in a trenchcoat" steps=50 # Start with fewer steps (lower detail) and increase if you like an image to improve quality
+steps=50 # Start with fewer steps (lower detail) and increase if you like an image to improve quality
 # Steps 75 and 100 are both noticeably better jumps in quality
 width=512
 height=512
-seed=18736684 # Starting seed, increased by 1 for each image generated so you can generate each image again n=50 # Number of image pairs to generate
+seed0=18736684 # Starting seed, increased by 1 for each image generated so you can generate each image again n=50 # Number of image pairs to generate

 num_images = 2